-In the course of investment advisory activities, IWN gains access to non-public information about Clients.
+IWN gains access to non-public information about Clients performing investment advisory activities.
 The Confidential Client Information discussed below generally refers to Client Non-Public Information, as described in the Privacy Act, which relates to the tax identification number and Client name, address, and phone number.
-Such information may include a person's status as an investor in a Fund, personal financial and account information, the allocation of assets in a Client's portfolio, the composition of investments in any Client portfolio, advice provided by IWN to a Client, and data or analyses derived from such non-public personal information (collectively referred to as "Confidential Client Information, whether relating to IWN's current or former Clients, is subject to the Code's policies and procedures.
+Such information may include a person's status as an investor in a Fund, personal financial and account information, the allocation of assets in a Client's portfolio, the composition of investments in any Client portfolio, advice provided by IWN to a Client, and data or analyses derived from such non-public personal information (collectively referred to as "Confidential Client Information").
+All Confidential Client Information, whether relating to IWN's current or former Clients, is subject to the Code's policies and procedures.
 Any doubts about the confidentiality of information must be resolved in favor of confidentiality.